 - Nationality: this application is available for international students.

 - Scholarship can be taken in Ireland

 Eligibility for the Scholarship:

-Eligible Countries: This scholarship is available for international students.
+Eligible Countries: this application is available for international students.

 Entrance Requirements: Applicants must meet the following criteria: